 Imagine Lisa, a 105-pound 13-year-old girl.
 Lisa loves gym class, writing, and art.
-She frequently carries her iPad, laptop, art supplies, textbooks, cosmetics, smartphone and gym clothes and shoes to school.
+She frequently carries her iPad, laptop, art supplies, textbooks, cosmetics, smartphone, gym clothes, and shoes to school.
 She carries all of this in a backpack.
-Her backpack and the content weigh over 20 pounds.
-This is approximately 19% of Lisa’s body weight.
-Sadly, this is well over the recommendation that students carry backpacks containing a limit of 10% of their bodyweight.
-At the end of the day, Lisa feels exhausted and over time she developed back pain.
+Her backpack and its contents weigh more than 20 pounds.
+This is approximately 19 percent of Lisa’s body weight.
+Students should carry backpacks containing a limit of 10 percent of their body weight.
+Sadly, this is well over the recommended limit.
+Lisa felt exhausted and, over time, she developed back pain.
 Sadly, this fictitious example represents a common problem.

-- Shoulder Straps: the straps should be wide to help spread the weight.
+- Shoulder straps: The straps should be wide to help spread the weight.
 Thin straps can exacerbate shoulder and neck injuries.

 - Padding: The straps should also be padded for comfort and support

-- Fabric: The fabric or material needs to be durable and water resistant.
+- Fabric: The fabric or material needs to be durable and water-resistant.

 - Reflective design elements: While this has nothing to do with posture, backpacks with reflective elements increase visibility and may reduce the risk of accidents.
+The increased visibility helps keep a stumble from becoming a tragedy.
 One safety concern is that students may walk differently while carrying a backpack and are more prone to tripping.
-The increased visibility helps keep a stumble from becoming a tragedy.

 - Adjustable straps and a hip belt or sternum strap: These features help the backpack support the weight of the contents.

-How To Correctly Use Your Backpack:
+How to Use Your Backpack Correctly

 If worn correctly, a good backpack distributes the load more evenly.
 This encourages healthy posture and minimizes fatigue.
 However, when worn incorrectly, an overloaded backpack may cause injury.
 Discourage the student from wearing a backpack slung over one shoulder.
 This habit may cause injury and muscle imbalances over time.

-- The student should wear the pack with both straps
+- The student should wear the pack with both straps.

-- While wearing the pack, the student should bend from knees to lift or lower items.
+- While wearing the pack, the student should bend from the knees to lift or lower items.
 It is risky to fold from the waist while wearing a loaded backpack.

 Be sure to watch for signs that the student is carrying a load that is too heavy.

-Some Questions To Ask:
+Some Questions to Ask